Dark blue background with icons depicting cloud compliance including a shield with a checkmark, clouds, lock, and a computer screen.

 Certain industries outline specific instructions for properly handling data within the cloud.
 These are known as cloud security compliance standards.

 For example, ISO includes cloud-specific security controls within ISO 27017 and ISO 27018.
-That means implementing specific security controls regarding the configuration of your cloud environment.
+That means implementing specific information security controls regarding the configuration of your cloud environment.

 HIPAA also specifies that a covered entity and their cloud service provider (CSP) must enter into a business associate agreement where the CSP will be held liable for compliance with HIPAA Rules.